 The Public Health Work Group supports the HL7 mission to empower global health data interoperability by developing standards and enabling their adoption and implementation.
 These standards address the requirements of the many public health agencies, both governmental and non-governmental.
-Specific areas of interest include:
+Specific areas of interest include (but are not limited to):

 - human and animal population health monitoring,